Skip to content

 1. Data-Level Interoperability: A Communications Channel That Enables Data Transfer Between Systems.

-First, the baseline component of data interoperability is the technical capability to both transfer and access data.
+First, the underlying substructure of data interoperability is the technical capability to both transfer and access data.
 This includes capabilities like using an API (Application Programming Interfaces) or a data transformation process such as Extract, Transform, Load (ETL) to integrate data.
 Nowadays, most organizations have some level of capability for data-level interoperability.

 2. Semantic-Level Interoperability: Business-Led, Tech-Enabled To Assure the Data Sent Is Understood.